 1) Drive down NH 22 -the Hindustan Tibet Road from Shimla to Kalpa, Himachal Pradesh

 If you want to know why somebody said that journeys are often more beautiful than the destinations, drive down the Hindustan-Tibet road.
-The magic of an offbeat India tour starts as you steer towards Kinnaur from Shimla.
+The magic of an offbeat India tour starts as you steer towards Kinnaur and Spiti from Shimla.
 Wildly gurgling rivers flow by one side of the road that cuts through jagged rocks for most of the part.
 Keep your GoPro set as you never know when a waterfall might come crashing down the vehicle’s windscreen.
 Watch out for the shooting stones!

 2) Row across the backwaters of Kumarakom & Alleppey in Kerala